 Holders are either see-through or paper envelopes.
 See-through holders come in hard and soft types.
 There is a standard size: 2 inches square, other sizes exist.
 Coins in holders can be stored in boxes or in pockets on plastic pages in a binder.
 Coins in trays are sometimes left unholdered.

 Display is slightly different than simply storing your collection, because “display” means you want them out and visible (but still protected).
 There are various manufactured products that can be obtained, including trays and frames.
 And, of course, you can make things on your own.
 It depends on how you want them “featured”: Laying down behind a glass cover?
 Obverse and reverse visible?
 Thematically related pieces on display together?
 Display is dependent on your desires.

 There are commercial products and custom artisans who will make display items for you.
-Ask us.
+Ask us via our Contact page.
 We’ll discuss with you.

 Briefly, there are hard plastic holders of a certain degree of durability that will protect your coins from ordinary wear (but not fire or deliberate attempts at damage).
 Some of them are sealable and the holders need to be broken with a hammer to get the coin back out.
 The various certification companies use these kinds of holders.
 In the coin business we refer to coins in those holders from the companies as “slabs,” and the coins inside as “slabbed coins.”

 If your collection gets to a certain value, you’ll find yourself thinking about insurance.
 The two kinds of insurance are “buy a policy” or “put them in a safe deposit box at a bank.”
 Those two possibilities will suffice to cover most situations that might arise.
 But the devil is in the details.
-You can ask us for opinions.
+You can ask us for opinions via our Contact page.

 Are Coins a Good Investment?